freenas/freenas-docs/userguide/snippets/alertevents.rst

 #endif freenas

 #ifdef truenas
+* a Fibre Channel (FC) Host Bus Adapter (HBA) configured as an iSCSI target is not detected

 * the interface which is set as critical for failover is not found or is not configured